qtTF2/catwire/README.md

 # Catwire
 A modern version of Cathook IPC built using AdminLTE (i was bored).

+# Warning
+`dist` folder doesnt contain full content of Modern Cathook Admin Panel please download it from AdminLTE for the full package (its mostly useless but im sure there some script that may require this panel to be usable with)

 # Features
 * Admin login
 * Public bot tracking